MAKE A GIFT TODAY

 In an effort to be a nimble partner to the St. Louis Public School District during the COVID-19 Pandemic, you can also support

 our COVID Resiliency Efforts.
-When you click the donate button above, you will have the option to select “COVID Support.”
+When you click the donate button above, you will have the option to put “COVID Support” in the notes.

 WAYS TO GIVE

 Thank you for your investment in the students of St. Louis.
 If you have questions or want to know more about our work, email Emily Zevely at email@example.com.

 - Online.
 Make a secure on-line giftwith your credit card, designating the fund by clicking the button above, and tell us which effort you want to support.

 - Checks.
 If you prefer to send a check you can mail to Emily Zevely at:

 If you want your donation to go to a specific priority, please indicate this in the memo, or the funds will be disbursed between the programs.

 - Corporate Matching.
 Did you know that many companies offer matching gifts for employee’s charitable contributions?
 Check with your company to see if they offer this incredible benefit.
 If they do, make sure there is a way to indicate which school you are supporting.